LLC Ownership Explained (Who Can Be a Member of an LLC?)

 FAQs

-Can an LLC have a president and CEO?
+Can an LLC Membership have a president and CEO?

-Yes, an LLC member can have a President and CEO.
-It's fairly common for LLC members to take on those roles as well.
+An LLC membership can have a President and CEO as long as it is indicated in the company's operating agreement.
+It's fairly common for members to take on those roles as well.

 How Is an LLC Governed?

-If you are planning your governing structure, it is important to seek legal advice from an attorney of a law firm.
+If you are planning your governing structure, it is important to seek legal or tax advice from an attorney.

 You May Also Like